Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 9. [Treachery - Catalyst](./#level-9-treachery---catalyst)
 10. [Hell - Wall of Flesh](./#level-10-hell---wall-of-flesh)

-It should be noted that the game itself won't have a story.
-All the player needs to know is to just to keep descending down.
+The game itself won't have a story.
+All the player needs to know is to just keep descending down.
 I'm just planning on borrowing from Dante's Inferno for imagery and inspiration.
-Astute observers may notice the references but that's about it.
+Some people may notice the references but that's about it.

 ---